 The bean itself is clean and won’t muck up your grinder.
 It is also 100% certified by Jamaica Coffee Industry Board.

 When you’re out there looking for the Jamiacan Blue Mountain variety, there are a few things to keep your eyes out for.
 First, is the price.
 If it isn’t really pricey, then there’s a good chance that it’s either not 100% Jamaican coffee, or not Jamaican coffee at all.
 This coffee would be the former, as it contains roughly 20% of Blue Mountain coffee.

 With that being said, the flavors of the other coffees blended with this one take away from the sweet chocolate and orange pow you get with the Volcanica single origin.
 It’s also not as smooth of a cup.

-However, there is also there is also the price point to consider.
-If you want to try to get a feel of what premium Blue Mountain coffee tastes like, this is a wonderful gateway for you to experience some of the notes, a nice little tease before the big show.
+However, there is also the price point to consider.
+If you want to get a feel for what premium Blue Mountain coffee tastes like, this is a wonderful gateway for you to experience some of the notes, a nice little tease before the big show.
 And, for being such a good gateway to Jamaican Blue Coffee, it was easy to choose this as our runner up.

 Green Coffee Traders is a neat little outfit that offers unroasted green beans.
 Whether or not you want to roast your own beans is up to you, but it adds another layer to the coffee process some may appreciate.
 We can also help you with that if you’d like!